 This is a two platform station dating from 1847.
 The architect of the main station building on the northbound platform is thought to be David Bell.
+The central portion is two storey with a double arched entry.
+To the sides are single storey wings which link to two storey blocks on either side.
+A flat roofed canopy runs the full length on the platform side.
 The building on the southbound platform is built to a later standard North British Railway style.

 There were formerly three tracks between the platforms, but the centre line has been lifted.
 At the west end of the station is a three arch bridge carrying Station Road.
 Nothing passes through the south arch, the westbound and lifted centre line passed the centre arch and the eastbound passes through the north arch.